syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Appearance-Settings.md

 {% endtabs %}

-### DisableInactivePageImage
+### DisableInActivePageImage

-The **DisableInactivePageImage** property specifies the value which determines whether the image should be disabled when the TabPage is not selected.
+The `DisableInactivePageImage` property specifies the value which determines whether the image should be disabled when the TabPage is not selected.
 The default value is True.

 <table>
 <tr>